The North Texas Food Bank’s Response to Covid-19

 Like the rest of the world, the North Texas Food Bank (NTFB) is closely monitoring the evolving Coronavirus situation and following guidance from the Centers for Disease Control (CDC), the World Health Organization (WHO), our national partner Feeding America and local entities including the Dallas County Health & Human Services (DCHHS).

 The Food Bank is considered critical infrastructure and will remain open.
-In order to safely meet the need for food assistance in our region, the Food Bank is receiving support from the Texas National Guard.
+In order to safely meet the need for food assistance in our region, the Food Bank received support from the Texas National Guard and is currently working with displaced hospitality workers paid by a special fund called Get Shift Done.

 Meeting the Need in North Texas

 We have seen the need for food assistance grow.
-Effective Sunday, April 5, more than 250 members of the National Guard will be deployed at the North Texas Food Bank.
+On Sunday, April 5, more than 250 members of the National Guard were deployed at the North Texas Food Bank.

-Guard members are on-site and are helping in four areas:
+Guard members were on-site for over two months helping in four areas:

-- Production line: 120 are working on the production floors, creating family meal boxes for distribution.
+- Production line: 120 working on the production floors, creating family meal boxes for distribution.

-- Mobile Pantry distribution: 30 are deployed to expand our growing Mobile Pantry Distributions.
+- Mobile Pantry distribution: 30 deployed to expand our growing Mobile Pantry Distributions.

-- Warehouse and Supply Chain: 42 guard members have been trained on our warehouse operations and 12 have been allocated as drivers.
+- Warehouse and Supply Chain: 42 guard members were trained on our warehouse operations and 12 were allocated as drivers.

-- Partner agency support: 60 are available to assist our partner agencies who are also in need of support.
+- Partner agency support: 60 were available to assist our partner agencies who are also in need of support.

-- The Food Bank is enabling our Partner Agencies to create their own food boxes by providing them with boxes and food items.
+- The Food Bank enabled our Partner Agencies to create their own food boxes by providing them with boxes and food items.

-- NTFB has opened a temporary warehouse space in Plano to help us meet the need for boxed food.
-This warehouse is also staffed by members of the Texas National Guard.
+- NTFB opened a temporary warehouse space in Plano to help meet the need for boxed food.
+This warehouse was also staffed by members of the Texas National Guard.

 - We are working with local school districts to ensure continuity of our Food 4 Kids program as well as the School Pantry program.

-- Our team is collaborating with the City of Dallas to prepare and deliver snack/hydration kits for the homeless who were moved to the Convention Center.
+- Our team worked with the City of Dallas to prepare and deliver snack/hydration kits for the homeless who were moved to the Convention Center.

 - Our Mobile Pantry program is now exclusively a drive-thru model to create a “low touch” experience.